SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Besides Java there are no prerequisites.
 Some native libraries are bundled in the jar-files and exported at runtime as needed.

-For needed prerequisites, possible problems and workarounds look here #WIKI-MAC#
+For needed prerequisites, possible problems and workarounds look here: `Getting started on macOS <https://github.com/RaiMan/SikuliX1/wiki/GettingStarted-on-macOS>`_

 SikuliX on Linux
 ----------------